+When it comes to food tours, firstly, you absolutely need to be open to trying new cuisine, and secondly, you should probably tell the organisers prior, of any allergies or intolerances you may have.
 In my naivety, I forgot to mention the one food I can’t eat (pork) which just so happens to be a staple in the Polish diet.
-So along the way, I had to skip a few dishes which was disappointing, but what I did get to try was absolutely delicious.
+Because of this, it was unfortunate that I had to skip a few dishes along the way, but what I did get to try was absolutely delicious.

 Our tour guide was extremely informative, giving us the history behind each dish and even described personal experiences of her life growing up, post war, and how food and goods had to be rationed.
 It really puts into perspective how todays society over indulges and it makes you truly appreciate what you have.